Shaken Baby Syndome in Child Abuse Cases – Legal Help Here

 - Inability to eat

 Left untreated, shaken baby syndrome may lead to cerebral palsy, language difficulty, slow reaching of developmental milestones, speech and walking problems, and memory issues.
-Child abuse cases in Indiana can be tried twice: as civil and criminal cases.
-Our Indiana child abuse attorneys will present evidence in front of a judge that the person caring for the child failed to use reasonable care while providing their services as a caretaker, whether they were employed by an Indiana daycare center or by you as a babysitter.
+Child abuse cases can be tried twice: as civil and criminal cases.
+Our child abuse attorneys will present evidence in front of a judge that the person caring for the child failed to use reasonable care while providing their services as a caretaker, whether they were employed by a daycare center or by you as a babysitter.

 With the damages you’ll receive from this claim, you’ll be able to provide your child with timely treatment and rehabilitation that may stem the effects of shaken baby syndrome.
 Please call us today on 877-561-3004 for timely legal help.